 Online slots in Delaware

 Delaware’s online casino industry is small, as is the state itself.
-Discussions about merging the state’s online gambling pools with that of neighboring New Jersey have as of yet not finalized any plans.
+Soon the state’s online gambling pools will merge with that of neighboring New Jersey.

 Online gambling in Nevada

 Despite Nevada being one of the few states with fully regulated and legal online gambling, there are no online slots available in the state.
-That being said, Nevada residents have no shortage of land-based slot machines, with more than 175,000 slot machines in the state.
+However, Nevada residents have no shortage of land-based slot machines.
+There are more than 175,000 slot machines in the state.